msmdev/geno2phenoTB/README.rst

 Basic Usage
 ===========
 Two interfaces of geno2phenoTB are exposed.
-A comand line interface (CLI) and a python interface.
+A command line interface (CLI) and a python interface.

-Both interfaces require the path to a directory containing FASTQ files belonging to a single bacterical sample as input.
+Both interfaces require the path to a directory containing FASTQ files belonging to a single bacterial sample as input.
 Under the hood we use MTBseq_ for the analysis of WGS data in the form of FASTQ files from single end (one FASTQ file) or paired end (two FASTQ files) sequencing runs (tested for Illumina and Ion Torrent files).